Becky Haas is an Experienced Trainer and Internationally Recognized for Implementing Trauma Informed Care

 “As an academic pediatrician, I am responsible for educating future healthcare providers in best practices for supporting the health and well-being of children.
 Becky Haas has inspired and enabled me to incorporate the field of resilience science into my seminars and clinical teaching.
 Becky’s training programs, resources, and framework for developing a system of care also inform my work in program development and community advocacy on a daily basis.
 I admire her engaging presentation style, her ability to relate information and approaches to professionals in a wide range of disciplines, and her contagious enthusiasm for this work.
 I attended the first cohort of trauma informed care training that Becky did in 2016.
 Since that time I have witnessed the work she pioneered bring about regional acceptance in almost every professional sector that addressing ACEs is a must for every community.”

-Creating Trauma Sensitive Schools
+Creating Trauma Sensitive Resilient Schools or Early Childhood Education Settings

 According to the National Child Traumatic Stress Network, “one out of every 4 children attending school has been exposed to a traumatic event that can affect learning and/or behavior.
 Trauma can impact school performance; lower GPA; increase the rate of school absences and chances for drop-out; higher incidents of suspension and expulsion and decrease student’s reading ability.”
 (NCTSN Child Trauma Educator Toolkit) Once schools understand the educational impacts of trauma, they can become safe, supportive environments where students make the positive connections with adults, learn strategies to help calm their emotions to behave appropriately, and achieve greater academic success.
 “Trauma sensitivity will look different at each school.
 However, a shared definition of what it means to be a trauma-sensitive school can bring educators, parents, and policymakers together around a common vision.
 (Creating and Advocating for Trauma Sensitive Schools).

-Creating Trauma Sensitive Schools
+Creating Trauma Sensitive Resilient Focused Schools

 - Training for School Leadership